 Zineb beckoned a shared taxi that took us to the medina.
 The bustling medina seemed the same, but the colors, goods, and smells were different.
 Zineb didn’t quite know what to show me in the medina.
 Therefore, she said there were only old houses in the medina, nothing special.
 Before we parted, she invited me to have lunch with her mother and a family friend, but I turned her down.
 She seemed a little upset that I only stayed for one night at her place instead of three nights as I initially requested.

 I served a daily menu at a snack bar in the street.
 Tajine, salad, a loaf of bread, semoule, Moroccan tea with mint leaves – everything for only 60 Dirhams.
 After that, I went to the Maison de la Photographie – a funduq set up as a gallery with thousands of old photographs from Morocco during 1870-1950.
 On the rooftop, a large terrace with pink flowers overlooked the rhythmic silhouettes of the minarets on the backdrop of neglected and abandoned roofs.
-Late in the afternoon, I managed to get the right bus home, and thanks to the GPS, I got off at the correct bus stop.
+Late in the afternoon, I managed to get on the right bus home and to get off at the correct bus stop thanks to the GPS.

 The pink city of Marrakesh (II) is the continuation of the first travelogue about Marrakesh, Morocco.
 The first post can be found at the following link The pink city of Marrakesh (part I).
 And here are all the Travelogues from Morocco (x21).

 Have you been to Morocco or plan to go there?
 Leave a comment below this post and tell me what you liked in Morocco or what you want to see there.

 Want to subscribe to my travelogues?
 Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.